CompOmics/compomics.github.io/xtandem-parser/_posts/2016-12-12-releasenotes.md

 ----

+**Changes in XTandemParser 1.12.0 - (November 12.
+2016):**

+* FEATURE IMPROVEMENT: Removed the references to the deprecated EBI Nexus repository.

+* LIBRARY UPDATE: Updated utilities to version 4.8.7.

+---

 **Changes in XTandemParser 1.11.0 - (June 7.
 2016):**

 * BUG FIX: Fixed a bug in the parsing of doubly modified peptide terminals.